abhaynayar/obsidian/notes/web.md

 - Sometimes, `Wappalyzer` may detect extra information in view-source.
 - Be aware of encodings.
 For example, browsers automatically URL-encode certain things.
 - The server might be Windows.
 Don't forget, in case of webshells, you might need different commands.
+- For a newline, somtimes you need CRLF, individual CR or LF might not work, therefore use: `%0d%0a`

 ### Tools